-This page serves as our annual call for proposals for AY 2022-23, we are soliciting Mack Fellow Teams and not individual fellows.
+This page serves as our annual call for proposals for AY 2023-24, we are soliciting Mack Fellow Individual Fellows (not teams).
 Please continue reading below for more details.

 The goal of the Mack Fellowship program is to promote and enhance the community of IU faculty engaged in the scholarship of teaching and learning, often known as SoTL.
 The Mack Fellows’ work is at the very core of the mission of Indiana University’s Mack Center for Inquiry on Teaching and Learning.